Jubatian/rrpge-spec/specs/vid_arch.rst

 - 1 cycle for reading a display list command.
 - The Shift mode region's Output width count of cycles plus one for sources in Shift mode.
+- An extra cycle for every tile descriptor fetch in Tiled mode.
 - The positioned source width count of cycles for sources in Position mode (1 to 128 cycles).